Woodleigh, Devon

-Woodleigh is a village, parish and former manor located in the South Hams region of the county of Devon, England.
+Woodleigh is a village, parish and former manor located in the South Hams region of the county Devon, England.
+In 2011 the parish had a population of 171.

 Etymology

-The name is derived from the Old English "leah" meaning a clearing in a forest.
+The name is derived from the Old English 'leah', meaning a clearing in a forest.

 History

 The manor is listed in the Domesday Book of 1086 as Odelie and was the 13th of the 17 holdings of Robert of Aumale (Latinised to Robertus de Albemarle).
 It then formed part of his demesne lands.

 Wood Barton on the northern edge of Woodleigh was built as a Cistercian monastery before being converted to apartments.

 Woodbarton and 1200+ acres of surrounding land was once owned by racehorse trainer and farmer David barons..